aholachek/react-flip-toolkit/packages/flip-toolkit/README.md

 ## Spring

-`flip-toolkit` also exports a utility function, `Spring`, that can be used to orchestrate non-FLIP animations.
+`flip-toolkit` also exports a utility function, `spring`, that can be used to orchestrate non-FLIP animations.

 ```js
 import { spring } from "flip-toolkit";